arcadia-unity/fighter-tutorial/README.md

 Tab into Unity (or open it if it was closed).
 Arcadia will load.

 6. Once Arcadia has loaded, in the editor menubar select `Arcadia > Build > Internal Namespaces`.
 This will compile the core Arcadia namespaces for faster startup times.
-7. Connect to Arcadia using your favorite editor (instructions here).
-8. Open the fighter tutorial scene by going to `File > Open Scene` and selecting `fighter.unity`.
+7. Open the fighter tutorial scene by going to `File > Open Scene` and selecting `fighter.unity`.
+9. Press the play button at the top of the editor.
+8. Connect to Arcadia using your favorite editor (instructions here).

 If you forgot to create the new project in 2D mode, press the `2D` button in the Scene view.